westphallm1/AoMM-Cross-Mod-Sample/README.md

 * `Minions/SampleEmpoweredMinion/`: Contains the code for a minion that behaves like Abigail or the Desert tiger, summoning a single minion that gets more powerful with each minion slot used.
 Uses `mod.Call("GetParamsDirect", ...)` and `mod.Call("UpdateParamsDirect", ...)` to dynamically update the minion's travel speed, search range, and attack rate based on the number of copies summoned.
+Also contains an example of manually enabling cross-mod AI with the `IsActive` flag in `UpdateParamsDirect`, since the specific spawn conditions for the empowered minion prevent AoMM from enabling it by default.

 * `Projectiles/`: Contains clones of a few vanilla projectiles, with their `SetDefaults` updated to properly set the flags for a minion-shot projectile.
 These projectiles are assigned as minion attacks in several `mod.Calls` (see below).